-- Orrect: The City College of New York ranks highly in the annual survey. - lncorrect: The City College of New York is ranked highly in the annual survey. - S Incorrect: The City College of New York ranked highly in the annual survey.
+- Orrect: The City College of New York ranks highly in the annual survey. - (X) Incorrect: The City College of New York is ranked highly in the annual survey. - (X) Incorrect: The City College of New York ranked highly in the annual survey.